Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Voting Leave

 New Hampshire does not require an employer to provide employees with time off to vote.
-It does require that an employee who is unable to vote on Election Day due to employment obligations be considered absent and entitled to absentee voting.
+If an employer decides to grant employees time off to vote, any payment for such time is at the employer's discretion.
+Although New Hampshire does not have a law requiring time off to vote, New Hampshire law does provide that an employee who is unable to vote on Election Day due to employment obligations be considered absent and entitled to absentee voting.
 N.H.
 RSA § 657.1.

 Parental Leave

-New Hampshire's Pregnancy Disability Leave is applicable to private employers employing six or more employees.
+New Hampshire's Pregnancy Disability Leave law is applicable to private employers employing six or more employees.
 Employers must provide temporary leaves of absence for the period of physical disability resulting from pregnancy, childbirth, or related medical conditions.
 Employees affected by pregnancy, childbirth, or related medical conditions must be treated in the same way as other employees with temporary disabilities.
-Employees also have the protection of the federal Family and Medical Leave Act (FMLA), which generally permits 12 weeks of unpaid leave for the birth of a child.

 Sick Leave